Optimizing and Managing Power Automatically

 By default, Workload Balancing does not accept optimizations automatically.
-You must enable Automation if you want Workload Balancing to accept recommendations automatically.
+Enable Automation if you want Workload Balancing to accept recommendations automatically.
 If you do not, Workload Balancing still prompts you to accept recommendations manually.

-Workload Balancing will not automatically apply recommendations to hosts or virtual machines if the recommendations conflict with High Availability settings.
-If a pool will become overcommitted by applying Workload Balancing optimization recommendations, XenCenter will prompt you whether or not you want to continue applying the recommendation.
-When Automation is enabled, Workload Balancing will not apply any power-management recommendations that exceed the number of host failures to tolerate in the High Availability plan.
+Workload Balancing does not automatically apply recommendations to hosts or virtual machines when the recommendations conflict with High Availability settings.
+If a pool becomes overcommitted by applying Workload Balancing optimization recommendations, XenCenter prompts you whether you want to continue applying the recommendation.
+When Automation is enabled, Workload Balancing does not apply any power-management recommendations that exceed the number of host failures to tolerate in the High Availability plan.

 It is possible to tweak how Workload Balancing applies recommendations in automated mode.
 For information, see Advanced Settings.

 Power management is the ability to turn the power on or off for physical hosts.
 In a Workload Balancing context, this term refers to powering hosts in a pool on or off based on the pool’s total workload.

 Configuring Workload Balancing power management on a host requires that:

 - The hardware for the host server has remote power on/off capabilities

 - The Host Power On feature is configured for the host

 - The host has been explicitly selected as a host to participate in (Workload Balancing) Power Management